DarkWoodX/crossaint/README.md

 ![Talk-to-GPT Menu](/images/menu.png?raw=true "Talk-to-GPT Menu")

-Once started, Talk-to-ChatGPT displays a menu on the top right corner of the page where users can acc
+Once started, Talk-to-ChatGPT displays a menu on the top right corner of the page where users can access settings (s